What is Disabled Person-Led Monitoring Research?

 We will be using this webpage to publish updated information, including advertisements, calls to participate, research documents and forms, the final reports, as well as all of the content in accessible formats (audio, Easy Read, large print, New Zealand Sign Language and te Reo Māori).

 My Experiences, My Rights: Health and Wellbeing 2020-2021

-We are pleased to announce the launch of the next cycle of monitoring on disabled people's experiences of health and wellbeing in Aotearoa New Zealand!
-This cycle of monitoring will be conducted over two key phases.
+The DBI is now part-way through monitoring disabled people's experiences of health and wellbeing in Aotearoa New Zealand!
+This cycle of monitoring is being conducted over two key phases.

-Phase One (June 2020 - August 2020): Because health and wellbeing are such broad and diverse subjects, we want to make sure this monitoring research is relevant, current, and driven by the disability community.
-To do this, we will consult with 100+ disabled people and their families/whānau on what health and wellbeing rights violations and issues they would like to see investigated.
+Phase One (COMPLETE): Because health and wellbeing are such broad and diverse subjects, we wanted to make sure this monitoring research was relevant, current, and driven by the disability community.
+To do this, we consulted with over 150 disabled people and their families/whānau on what health and wellbeing rights violations and issues they wanted to see investigated.

 Phase Two (September 2020 - April 2021): During Phase Two, we will interview over 100 disabled people and their families/whānau on their health and wellbeing experiences.
 The questions we ask will be informed by what is shared with us during Phase One consultations.

 Having consulted with over 150 disabled people, their family/whānau, and close supporters earlier in 2020, we are now ready to conduct in-depth interviews with disabled people, their family/whānau and close supporters, on their health and wellbeing experiences.